atsansone/site-www/src/_guides/language/coming-from/js-to-dart.md

 ### Operators

 Both Dart and JavaScript contain predefined operators.
+Neither language supports adding new operators.
-Adding new operators is not supported in either language, but Dart allows you to overload existing operators with the `operator` keyword.
+Dart supports overloading some existing operators with the `operator` keyword.
 For example:

 {:.include-lang}